FeizaiYiHao/verus/source/docs/guide/src/nonlinear_bitvec.md

 {{#include ../../../rust_verify/example/guide/nonlinear_bitvec.rs:bitvector_easy}}
 ```

-Currently, assertions expressed via `assert(...) by(bit_vector)` do not include any ambient facts from the surrounding context (e.g., from surrounding function's `requires` clause or from previous variable assignments).
+Currently, assertions expressed via `assert(...) by(bit_vector)` do not include any ambient facts from the surrounding context (e.g., from the surrounding function's `requires` clause or from previous variable assignments).
 For example, the following example will fail.

 ```rust
 {{#include ../../../rust_verify/example/guide/nonlinear_bitvec.rs:bitvector_fail}}